qatalog/gcp-config-node/README.md

 without touching shared secrets.

-Sometimes `env` and `secret` have the same name and in those cases you omit `secret` entirely if you like.
+Sometimes `env` and `secret` have the same name and in those cases you can omit `secret` entirely if you like.
 When `secret` is not set,
 `load` optimistically tries to use `env` as the secret key instead.